-Here at The English School, we have agreed on procedures for sampling and looking at student work, which will be conducted annually, based on a work scrutiny timetable decided by Heads of Department and the Senior Leader in charge of Teaching & Learning.
+Here at The English School, we have agreed on procedures for sampling and looking at student work, which will be conducted annually, based on a work scrutiny timetable decided by the Heads of the Department and the Senior Leader in charge of Teaching and learning.
 The primary aims of work scrutiny are:

-• Have an impact on student progress
+Have an impact on student progress

 The major aim is to establish whether progress in long-term learning is taking place.
-Work scrutiny, therefore, should enable us to see things over time, such as the quality of writing improving (or not), concepts and skills developing, errors corrected and not made again.
+Work scrutiny, therefore, should enable us to see things over time, such as the quality of writing improving (or not), concepts and skills developing, misconceptions overcome and errors corrected and not made again.